pbzona/.dotfiles/README.md

 ### neovim

 Hey... \*lowers sunglasses\* I use neovim, you know.
 It's a pretty basic LazyVim setup with a couple tweaks.
-The theme is called Bamboo.
+The theme is called Bamboo, and it matches my default WezTerm config.

 ### tmux